xiaoyuanxun/ICPSwap-OpenAPI/core/SwapNFT.md

 # SwapNFT

 SwapNFT is a canister to hold non-fungible tokens which reflect the positions in SwapPool.
-Based on the EXT standard and added some business related query interfaces.
+It is based on the EXT standard and added some business related query interfaces.

 ## Methods